andreasBihlmaier/design/articles/200_migration_guide_from_ros1.md

 The migration requires includes to change by:

-* add `/msg` to the pathbefore the message datatype
+* insert the subfolder `msg` between the package name and message datatype
-* Change the message name from CamelCase to underscore separation
+* Change the included filename from CamelCase to underscore separation
 * Change from `*.h` to `*.hpp`

 The migration requires code to insert the `msg` namespace into all instances.

+#### Usages of ros::Time
+TODO(tfoote) There is no direct replacement for ros::Time yet

-For usages of `ros::TIme`:
+For usages of `ros::Time`:

 * replace all instances of `ros::Time` with `builtin_interfaces::msg::Time`
 * Convert all instances of `nsec` to `nanosec`
 * Convert all single argument double constructors to bare constructor + assignment

-Field values do not get initialized to zero when set.
+Field values do not get initialized to zero when constructed.
 You must make sure to set all values instead of relying on them to be zero.

 #### ROS client library